 An expert opinion you request from the UWV.
 The UWV assesses not only medical aspects, but also reintegration efforts and suitability of work.

-The opinion carries more weight in legal procedures and the WIA assessment.
-In many situations it is mandatory for legal proceedings.
+The opinion weighs in legal procedures and the WIA assessment, but is not binding.
+Parties and court can deviate with justification.
+In many situations it is mandatory to request an expert opinion before legal proceedings (admissibility requirement).

 In some situations, it is strategic to first request a second opinion and then an expert opinion.
 MediRights advises which route is most effective in your situation.